hth313/ladybug/doc/reference.rst

 PSEI _ _
 ^^^^^^^^^

 Integer pause instruction.
 Works very much like the existing ``PSE`` instruction, but runs with the integer mode active.
-This instruction takes and argument which controls the duration of the pause.
+This instruction takes an argument which controls the duration of the pause.

 The length of the pause in seconds is approximately the value divided by 7.
-An argument of 00 is the default and gives a pause of about 1 second, which is similar to the built in ``PSE`` instruction.
-A 00 argument corresponds to 07, but 00 is easier perhaps easier to remember.
+An argument of 00 behaves as 07 and gives a pause of about 1 second, similar to the built in ``PSE`` instruction.

-Whenever a key is pressed, the pause is restarted.
+When a key is pressed, the pause is restarted.
 The pause length is limited to 64 (about 9 seconds), which is probably longer than you want in most cases.